KhronosGroup/Vulkan-Headers/README.md

 **Note**: Marked version releases have undergone thorough testing but do not imply the same quality level as SDK tags.
 SDK tags follow the `sdk-<`_`version`_`>.<`_`patch`_`>` format (e.g., `sdk-1.1.92.0`).

-This scheme was adopted following the 1.1.96 Vulkan specification release.